Showing posts with label SAT Berkeley. Show all posts

 Moving Towards a Conclusion

 I was dazed.
 I felt betrayed.
-Not 10 minutes into the first session with a therapist, I found myself talking about Hoffman, and being stalked by Hoffman not 4 months after I finished the Process.
+Not 10 minutes into the first session with a therapist, I found myself talking about Hoffman and being stalked by Hoffman not four months after I finished the Process.
 Before the therapist could even ask the question, I blurted out that he had raped me.
 It could not be mistaken for a consensual encounter between adults.
 It was an uninvited, unwelcome, and painful sexual violation by a man in whom I’d placed my trust.
 After describing how Hoffman yelled and screamed that I was gay as I stood awkwardly in the doorway of his office to my therapist, his response was: when you stayed, he knew he had you.
-And when Ashish abandoned you, of course you felt betrayed.
+And when Ashish abandoned you, of course, you felt betrayed.

-It was clear to me that at 78 I still hadn’t buried Hoffman and the memory of his abuse.
+It was clear to me that at 78, I still hadn’t buried Hoffman and the memory of his abuse.
 The psychological trauma still lingered.

 Why did I write this?

-From an early age I was just too gay for them to accept me as I was.
+From an early age, I was just too gay for them to accept me as I was.
 It would always be my mother’s project to do her version of conversion therapy, and it would be mine to fight and resist.
 My father and I were creatures from different planets.
 Every attempt to understand one another failed.
 Not knowing how to work through this, we settled on non-violent neglect.

 Is this where I leave it?

 I will adapt one of Hoffman’s famous “mind trips.”
 Close your eyes and dream of lemons, bitter and hard to swallow.
 Then imagine that you’re tasting chocolate, sweet and wonderful.
 This is not even close to the truth.
 The fantasy of a wonderfully emotional childhood might make you happy, but it’s a story of your creation.
-Excavating the memories of the painful and repressed part of childhood may be bitter and painful, but the work is not done by imaging a bitter taste in your mouth.
+Excavating the memories of the painful and repressed part of childhood may be bitter and sore, but the work is not done by imagining a bitter taste in your mouth.

 If we’re lucky, life is kumquats.